GoogleCloudPlatform/community/tutorials/load-testing-iot-using-gcp-and-locust/index.md

 A simple IoT application is included for the tutorial.
 The IoT application consists of a GCP Cloud Function and 100 simulated devices exchanging messages over MQTT using Cloud IoT Core.

 The tutorial walks through all of the steps to create a running load test.
 The estimated time to perform the tutorial is 1-2 hours.

-You can customize the code to target your own IoT application.
+No coding is required to complete the tutorial.
+You can build on the code to target your own IoT application or evaluate architecture/design choices.

 ## Objectives